bonfire-networks/website-blog/posts/bonfire-1.0.1.md

 We're now working on fulfilling rewards, so if you backed the campaign, you'll hear from us soon!

-And if you didn't get a chance to pledge in December, or want to help us level up, you're in luck: [the campaign is **now open for a limited time** for late pledges](https://www.indiegogo.com/projects/bonfire/community?refcode=c5aSQvu800edVSDdNwzumA) for anyone who wants to boost our progress toward the first stretch goal of €25,000 for [**federated groups**](https://www.indiegogo.com/projects/bonfire/community?refcode=c5aSQvu800edVSDdNwzumA#/section/what-were-building-next-4672931), which are a foundational feature to empower communities across the fediverse and make Bonfire even stronger for community organising and collaboration.
+And if you didn't get a chance to pledge in December, or want to help us level up, you're in luck: [the campaign is **now open for a limited time** for late pledges](https://www.indiegogo.com/projects/bonfire/community?refcode=c5aSQvu800edVSDdNwzumA) for anyone who wants to boost our progress toward the first stretch goal of €25,000 for [**federated groups**](https://www.indiegogo.com/projects/bonfire/community?refcode=c5aSQvu800edVSDdNwzumA#/section/what-were-building-next-4672931) (for a total of €55,000), which are a foundational feature to empower communities across the fediverse and make Bonfire even stronger for community organising and collaboration.

 > Read our blog post about [why groups matter as the next step for the fediverse](https://bonfirenetworks.org/posts/why-community-matters-groups-as-the-next-step-for-the-fediverse/) and [**contribute to building groups in Bonfire**](https://www.indiegogo.com/projects/bonfire/community?refcode=c5aSQvu800edVSDdNwzumA).